Muret: Middle Ages

 On 12 September 1213 the Battle of Muret took place between Simon de Montfort and a coalition force under the control of Count Raymond of Toulouse, and King Peter II of Aragon.
 Muret entered history.
 That day, the battle changed the horizons of both sides of the Pyrenean border and saw the fate of Occitania decided.
 In an era where feudal entities (including the Count of Toulouse and his allies) still believed that they were able to play a role in the control of the southern areas on both slopes of the Pyrenees, the lords of the north of France, who spearheaded the Albigensian Crusade, attempted to impose themselves upon the south and eliminate Catharism.

 De Montfort had been fighting Albigensian heretics during the Albigensian Crusade, when he was besieged by the vastly superior coalition army.
 Refusing to surrender or be starved into submission, de Montfort went on the offensive.
 Leading his knights out of the town, he proceeded to position them in a wide arc, then fell upon the Toulouse cavalry with a noise like a whole forest going down under the axe.
 Next to fall before the Crusader army was the Aragonian cavalry, where King Peter himself fell to the sword.
 After this, all that was left was to scatter the remaining cavalry defending the coalition camp before turning on the infantry that had been besieging Muret's walls.
-Despite their overwhelming advantage in numbers,the coalition army numbering almost 34,000 men was destroyed by de Montfort's army of only 2,100.
+Despite their overwhelming advantage in numbers, the coalition army numbering almost 34,000 men was destroyed by de Montfort's army of only 2,100.
 The siege of Muret was lifted.

 7,000-20,000 coalition troops were killed compared to a handful of casualties for de Monfort's army.

 So it was at Muret, on 12 September 1213, where King Peter II of Aragon who came to reinforce the local Occitan forces, lost his life.
 This defeat of the Occitano-Aragonese troops heralded the annexation of the Languedoc to the Crown of France and the end of Catharism.

+World War II

+A unit of the French Resistance known as the Maquis de Rieumes, formed by André Reboul in 1942, were very active in the area during the Second World War.

+Post war

+The Hôtel de Ville was completed in around 1990.